Windipuspita/OSSP-KWORTLINUX-Abel/README.md

 ## b.
 System Call
-I created a C program using the `execv()` system call to replace the current process image with a new one (`/bin/ls`).
+I created a C program using the execv() system call to replace the current process image with a new one (/bin/ls).
 This helped me understand how process execution works at the system level and how the Linux kernel loads and runs programs.
+The exec() system call replaces the currently running process with a new process — in this case, the ls command.
+My program successfully demonstrated this behavior by displaying the contents of the current directory and exiting immediately, without returning to the original program logic.